 In the meantime, I led a normal life.
 I attended a Catholic High School named Queen of Peace and went to DePaul University, a Catholic College.
 However, a relationship with Jesus wasn’t a priority.
 I dated, hung out with friends, and pursued my career with vigor.

-At the age of 19 I got engaged and left home while still in college.
+At the age of 19, I got engaged and left home while still in college.
 However, I never felt the desire to get married.
-Like most women who want a husband and children, I really desired to have a successful career.
-So in my early 20’s, after graduating from College, I obtained an entry level position with a company in OakBrook as a recruiter.
+Like most women who want a husband and children, I desired to have a successful career.
+So in my early 20’s, after graduating from College, I obtained an entry-level position with a company in Oakbrook as a recruiter.
 I loved the job and soon invested 110 percent of myself.
-Within 1 year I was making a lot of job placements and was earning six figures
+Within one year I was making a lot of job placements and was earning six figures

 Then around 2001, we suffered from the attacks of 9/11 and the economy took a hard dive.
 The company I worked for and had been so successful, closed, and I was devastated.
-However, I was still young enough to bounce back and within 8 months, I focused on a new career with a New Construction Home Builder in the western suburbs.
-Again, I started off in an entry level position and within 1 year had sold 80 homes.
+However, I was still young enough to bounce back, and within eight months, I focused on a new career with a New Construction Home Builder in the western suburbs.
+Again, I started off in an entry-level position and within one year had sold 80 homes.
 This was a huge milestone for the company and in the industry as well.
-Within 2 years I was promoted to General Sales Manager, and was again making over $300,000 a year.
+Within two years I was promoted to General Sales Manager and was again making over $300,000 a year.

-During the past 10 years I had saved my money, and invested in real estate, but still I found myself empty inside.
+During the past ten years I had saved my money, and invested in real estate, but still, I found myself empty inside.
 I was working hard, saving money, and investing in real estate, but the search for true happiness seemed unattainable.